Woman filling in a form while waiting at the clinic

 Immediately before the X-ray, you will be asked to remove all clothing and jewelry from the waist up [1].
 You might be given a medical gown or sheet to cover your upper body.
 The opening should be in the front.

-In some cases, the mammogram technician might place stickers on your nipples, birthmarks, or other skin markings to communicate these aspects of the image to the radiologist who will analyze the X-ray images.
+In some cases, the mammogram technologist might place stickers on your nipples, birthmarks, or other skin markings to communicate these aspects of the image to the radiologist who will analyze the X-ray images.

-Standing in front of the mammography machine, the technician will ask you to remove one breast from your gown.
-Then, the technician will help you position your breast on the machine’s imaging plate.
-The technician will then lower an upper plate so that your breast is placed firmly between the two parallel plates.
+Standing in front of the mammography machine, the technologist will ask you to remove one breast from your gown.
+Then, the technologistwill help you position your breast on the machine’s imaging plate.
+The technologist will then lower an upper plate so that your breast is placed firmly between the two parallel plates.

 The plates will be brought together to flatten your breast in order to take the X-ray image.
 This might be uncomfortable but should only last a few moments (usually 10 to 15 seconds).
 The process is repeated for a second view (side-to-side) of the same breast, and then the same images are taken for your other breast.

-The technician might then leave the room to check the images.
+The technologist might then leave the room to check the images.
 If there are any obscurities or if the images are unclear, they might need to be retaken.
-When a technician confirms all images are acceptable, the examination is complete.
-If you feel uncomfortable and want to take a break or stop at any time, you can let the technician or healthcare professional know.
+When a technologist confirms all images are acceptable, the examination is complete.
+If you feel uncomfortable and want to take a break or stop at any time, you can let the technologist or healthcare professional know.

 Who performs the procedure?

-Mammograms are performed by specially trained technicians called radiographers, or radiologic technologists.
+Mammograms are performed by specially trained professionals called technologists.
+Depending on where you live they may also be called mammographers, radiographers, or radiologists.
 After the procedure, a radiologist will view and interpret the images and send the results to your healthcare provider to share with you.

 How long does it take?